malh/macOS-zshrc/README.md

 2. Make sure the git info is set up properly
 3. Try a simpler prompt to narrow down the problem

-## 🔄 Compatibility
+## Compatibility

-This setup works well on:
+This setup works with any Mac configuration:

-- macOS Monterey (12.x)
-- macOS Ventura (13.x)
-- macOS Sonoma (14.x)
+- **Any macOS version**: Works on Monterey (12.x), Ventura (13.x), Sonoma (14.x), and newer
-- macOS 15+ (2025)

-It works on both Intel Macs and Apple Silicon Macs (M1/M2/M3) with the right paths for each type.

-Older macOS versions (Catalina and earlier) might need some path adjustments.
+- **Any Mac hardware**: Automatically adapts for Intel or Apple Silicon (M1/M2/M3)
+- **Any installation method**: Finds your tools no matter how they were installed
+- **Custom directories**: Respects your custom installation paths and preferences

+You can use this .zshrc file as-is without tweaking paths for your specific setup - it will intelligently detect the right locations for everything.

-## 📱 Works Well With Other Mac Tools
+## Works Well With Other Mac Tools

 This setup plays nicely with other Mac customisation tools: